albin-mema/Riva_elixir/docs/SUPERADMIN_IMPLEMENTATION.md

 - Access the AshAdmin interface at `/admin` to view all system data
 - View the superadmin dashboard at `/superadmin` for system overview
 - Manage user roles and permissions
-- Access all business data across the platform for compliance purposes
+- Access all organization data across the platform for compliance purposes
 - View audit trails and system activity logs

 ### 3. GDPR Compliance Features